-1. Wooded land adjacent to the former site of Sudbury Fire Station on Hudson Road: Parcel ID number G08-0008.
-The wooded area next to the former site of the Sudbury Fire Station is about 13 acres and is the only of the three recommendations that has an environmental constraint.
+Wooded land adjacent to the former site of Sudbury Fire Station on Hudson Road: Parcel ID number G08-0008.
+The wooded area next to the former site of the Sudbury Fire Station is about 30 acres and is the only of the three recommendations that has an environmental constraint.
 About 2 acres of the developable land is in a flood zone with an additional acre sitting on a wetland area.
 This land is located at the corner of Hudson and Colonial Road to the other side of the Congregation Beth El.
-It is within walking distance from the Sudbury Housing Authority property on Musketahquid Village Road, as well as goods and services.
+It is within walking distance from the Sudbury Housing Authority property on Musketahquid Village Road, and the Sudbury Town Village commercial area.